 This information may be also be obtained from the student’s present or former teachers, therapists, doctors, or from other agencies that have information about the student.

 All information collected will be held in strict confidence and released to others only with parental permission or as allowed by law.
-In keeping with this confidence, Texas Online Preparatory School (TOPS) will keep a record of all persons who review confidential information.
-In accordance with state regulations, parents have the right to review their child's records.
+In keeping with this confidence, TOPS will keep a record of all persons who review confidential information.
+In accordance with state regulations, parents have the right to review their child’s records.

 As part of the Child Find process, some services may include a complete evaluation, an individualized education program designed specifically for the child, and a referral to other agencies providing special services.